usgs/earthquake-cencalvm/INSTALL.md

 # Installation instructions

-See [libsrc/cencalvm/query/README.md](libsrc/cencalvm/query/README.md) for a description of the velocity model querying software and how to use it.
+See [Online Documentation](https://baagaard-usgs.github.io/cencalvm) for a description of the velocity model querying software and how to use it.

 ## Software Prerequisites